- Clinical science

 - No changes in orexin levels

-- Excessive daytime sleepiness; : patients experience an irresistible urge to sleep → sudden, short sleep attacks (< 30 minutes), often at inappropriate times or in inappropriate situations (e.g., while driving a car)
+Excessive daytime sleepiness (EDS); : Affected individuals experience an irresistible urge to sleep and sudden, short sleep attacks (< 30 minutes), which may occur in inappropriate situations (e.g., while driving a car).

 Abnormal REM sleep

-- Cataplexy (in ∼ 80% of cases): sudden muscle weakness in a fully conscious patient, triggered by strong emotions (e.g., patients may experience buckling of the knees upon laughing)
+Cataplexy (60–70% of cases): sudden muscle weakness in a fully conscious person, triggered by strong emotions (affected individuals may experience buckling of the knees upon laughing.)

-- Sleep paralysis; (in ∼ 50% of cases): complete paralysis occurring for 1–2 minutes after waking or before falling asleep.
-External stimuli (e.g., stirring or addressing the patient) can release the patient from this condition.
+- Sleep paralysis; (∼ 50% of cases): Complete paralysis occurs for 1–2 minutes after waking or before falling asleep; external stimuli (e.g., stirring or addressing the affected individual) can relieve paralysis.

-- ; (in ∼ 50% of cases): vivid, often frightening visual or auditory hallucinations occurring as the patient falls asleep.
-Hallucinations experienced while waking up (hypnopompic hallucinations) are less common.
+- Hypnagogic hallucinations; (∼ 50% of cases): vivid, often frightening visual or auditory hallucinations that occur as the patient falls asleep

-- Automatic behavior: During narcoleptic attacks, patients often start or continue routine, dull, or repetitive tasks automatically without conscious awareness, perception of their environment, or memory.
+- Automatic behavior: During narcoleptic episodes, patients often perform routine repetitive tasks automatically without conscious awareness of their environment.

-- Other: : depression, obesity, low sex drive or impotence, headaches, decreased functional performance
+- Other: : depression, obesity, impotence or low sex drive, headaches, decreased functional performance

 - Sleep diary